azzaouiyazid/University-Management-System-/README.md

 ## Detailed university schema

 ## project objectives
+this project will give a better understanding about :

-*Setting Up the Database
+* Setting Up the Database
-*To manually register Java DB in the IDE
+* To manually register Java DB in the IDE
-*Starting the Server and Creating a Database
+* Starting the Server and Creating a Database
-*To create the database
+* To create the database
-*Connecting to the Database
+* Connecting to the Database
-*Creating the Application
+* Creating the Application
-*Binding Controls to Values in the Table
+* Binding Controls to Values in the Table
-*To bind the checkboxes to their corresponding table elements
+* To bind the checkboxes to their corresponding table elements